csli-bit/csli-bit.github.io/_pages/index.md

 <font color="red"> I am looking for highly self-motivated undergraduates, Master and PhD candidates to work with me.
-If you are interested in machine learning, computer vision, data mining, welcome to send me a resume via lcs(at)bit.edu.cn.</font>
+If you are interested in machine learning, computer vision, or data mining, welcome to send me a resume via my email.</font>

 **Email:** lcs(at)bit.edu.cn